faresfouda/auvnet_flutter_internship_assessment/README.md

 ## 📦 Features

-- 🔐 Login and Signup screens with shared authentication logic
+- 🔐 Login and Signup using Firebase Authentication
 - 🏠 Home screen with:
   - Header and location section
   - Promo cards
   - Services shortcuts
   - Nearby restaurants section with images and delivery time
-- 🌙 Light and dark theme support
 - ✅ Clean and scalable architecture using the BLoC pattern
 - 💾 Local storage via Hive (planned)
 - ☁️ Cloud backend support (Firebase or Supabase – planned)